BillJr99/Ursinus-CS173/_pages/syllabus.md

     dlink: "./Assignments/Warmup"
 - week: "0"
   date: "1"
   title: "Lab: Introduction to Programming and The Development Environment and GitHub"
+  readings:
+  - rtitle: "Pre-Lab: Getting Started with Git and Github"
+    rlink: "./Modules/Github/Module"
 - week: "0"
   date: "2"
   title: "A Brief History of Computer Science"